dmzoneill/jira-creator/README.md

     open-issue                     Open a Jira issue in your web browser
       $ rh-issue open-issue AAP-12345

+    talk                           Use voice commands to interact with Jira (requires microp...
+      $ rh-issue talk
+      $ rh-issue talk --voice

 OPTIONS
   -h, --help              Show this help message and exit